-Academic planning encompasses a broad spectrum of responsibilities: noting your academic progress by using DegPAR and reviewing the corresponding ILS Graduation Checksheet for your major, keeping up with the deadlines listed on the Academic Calendar, and maintaining regular contact with your academic advisor.
+Academic planning encompasses a broad spectrum of responsibilities: noting your academic progress by using GradPlan and reviewing the corresponding Graduation Checksheet for your major, keeping up with the deadlines listed on the Academic Calendar, and maintaining regular contact with your academic advisor.
 Most importantly, academic planning requires you to look beyond the current semester and be mindful of your long-term goals.
 Once you know your long-term goals, you can then consider how you will work towards fulfilling them while here at UNC Asheville.

 Why is academic planning important?

-Academic planning's importance lies in its utility; without planning ahead, your progress towards completing your degree at UNC Asheville may be hampered or delayed.
+Academic planning's importance lies in its utility.
+Without planning ahead, your progress towards completing your degree at UNC Asheville may be hampered or delayed.
 Your academic advisor can be your best resource regarding academic planning, but the responsibility to make the most of your advising relationship ultimately lies with you.

 How do I get an advisor?

 For freshmen, your first advisor will be your 178 Introductory Colloquium professor.
 During your first semester, you will be contacted via email so that an academic advisor can be assigned from within your major area of interest.
 Being assigned to a faculty advisor does not declare your major.
 Undecided students will be assigned a OneStop advisor.

 For transfer students, you will be assigned a faculty advisor in your intended major within the first few weeks of the semester.
 Undecided transfer students will be assigned a OneStop advisor and being assigned to a faculty advisor does not declare your major.